usds/justice40-tool/COMMUNITY_GUIDELINES.md

 All community members are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

-Information on contributing to this repository aree available in our [Contributing file](CONTRIBUTING.md).
+Information on contributing to this repository are available in our [Contributing file](CONTRIBUTING.md).

 When participating in Justice40 open source community conversations and spaces, we ask individuals to follow the following guidelines: